revbayes/revbayes.github.io/tutorials/geosse/index.md

 {% subsection Model overview %}

 In the GeoSSE model, lineage "states" represent possible geographic ranges, comprised of one or more discrete regions.
 For example, in a two-region scenario, there are three possible ranges: A, B, and AB.
-Lineages split and transition between these states according to four core processes: within-region speciation, local extinction (extirpation), between-region speciation, and dispersal.
+Lineages split and transition among these states according to four core processes: within-region speciation, local extinction (extirpation), between-region speciation, and dispersal ({% ref geossephylo %}).
 Within- and between-region speciation are cladogenetic processes that create new phylogenetic lineages, which may inherit ranges that differ from the ancestral species.
 Extinction and dispersal are anagenetic processes, occurring along the branches of an evolutionary tree.
-Within-region speciation and extinction happen inside a single region, whereas between-region and dispersal involve two or more regions ({% ref geosseevents %}).
+Within-region speciation and extinction happen inside a single region, whereas between-region speciation and dispersal involve two or more regions ({% ref geosseevents %}).

-{% figure geosse %}
+{% figure geossephylo %}
 <img src="figures/exampletree.png" width="40%">
 {% figcaption %}
 An example tree showing GeoSSE event types: within-region speciation (w), extinction (e), between-region speciation (b), and dispersal (d).